 - Evening reception for students, faculty, and Boston-area CAD engineers

-Day 2: Simulation
+Day 2: Simulation for additive manufacturing

 - Basics of mechanics

 - Finite element method

 - Multiphysics simulation

 - Laboratory: Simulation of rigid bodies and fluids